jolomiayu/aws-serverless-file-upload-system/README.md

 This project demonstrates a fully automated CI/CD pipeline that deploys a serverless file upload system on AWS.

-Whenever code is pushed to GitHub, the pipeline automatically builds and deploys infrastructure using CloudFormation.
+Whenever code is pushed to GitHub, the pipeline automatically builds and deploys infrastructure using AWS services.

 ---